fmalmeida/MpGAP/README.md

 This pipeline has only two dependencies: [Docker](https://www.docker.com) and [Nextflow](https://github.com/nextflow-io/nextflow).

-Checkout my other two complementary pipelines for [preprocessing NGS raw data](https://github.com/fmalmeida/NGS-preprocess) and to annotate microbial genomes.
+Also, check out my other two complementary pipelines for [preprocessing NGS raw data](https://github.com/fmalmeida/NGS-preprocess) and to annotate microbial genomes.

 ## Table of contents